 This year has forced organizations, both large and small, to reconsider nearly every aspect of office life.

-Some ways of working, such as travelling to the office and attending in-person meetings have been discarded, leaving organizations to find ways to keep employees engaged, connected and social, virtually.
+Some ways of working, such as traveling to the office and attending in-person meetings have been discarded, leaving organizations to find ways to keep employees engaged, connected and social, virtually.
 For employees wondering what the workplace of the future might look like, there’s no doubt that it will certainly involve an increased use of technology.

 Some organizations have already fully embraced the long-term benefits of working from home.
 In fact, Jack Dorsey, the CEO of Twitter, has told his employees that they can continue working from home ‘forever’.
 Likewise, Mark Zuckerberg, CEO of Facebook, quickly followed with his own announcement that employees may continue to work from home.
 Slack CEO, Stewart Butterfield, has also announced that the company was going to allow employees to work from home indefinitely.